 How navigation data works

-When you use Google Maps turn-by-turn navigation, Google collects data to help reflect the world in real-time for everyone.
+While you navigate with Google Maps, Google collects data to help reflect the world in real time for everyone.
 Data, such as:

 - GPS location

 - Navigation details, such as the route you took

 - Sensor data from your devices, such as the barometer

 Google uses your data by itself or combined with others to make Maps better, such as:

 - Improving navigation

 - Suggesting faster alternate routes to save time

 - Showing real-time updates, such as traffic, disruptions, and weather conditions